-NORTH BERGEN, NJ – (September 19, 2019) The International Longshoremen’s Association, AFL-CIO donated $50,000 from its ILA Disaster Relief Fund to an ILA Bahamas Relief Fund campaign that is collecting materials and equipment to help Bahamas recovery from the devastation of Hurricane Dorian that destroyed much of the islands in early September.
+NORTH BERGEN, NJ – (September 19, 2019) The International Longshoremen’s Association donated $50,000 from its ILA Disaster Relief Fund to an ILA Bahamas Relief Fund campaign that is collecting materials and equipment to help Bahamas recovery from the devastation of Hurricane Dorian that destroyed much of the islands in early September.

 International Vice President Kenneth Riley, who has been working closely with dock workers in the Port of Freeport and other Bahama port areas of over the past several years with organizing drives, is coordinating this fundraising effort, along with Johnnie Dixon, Financial Secretary from ILA Local 1526 in Fort Lauderdale, Florida.